Convergence of Services at the City Level:

 - In many cities self-help groups (SHGs) of NULM and AWW of ICDS were coached by ANM on motivating eligible couple from the slum areas for fixed day static services (FDS)/Antral diwas, outreach camps and urban health nutrition day.

-- In Mathura through the support of education department school teachers were oriented on family planning who later motivated parents by discussing the advantages of family planning in parent-teacher
+- In Mathura through the support of education department school teachers were oriented on family planning who later motivated parents by discussing the advantages of family planning in parent-teacher meetings.

 - In Varanasi TCI’s Male Engagement Team Leader participated in Municipal Corporation training to orient and motivate sanitation workers on family planning.

-- In many cities Jal Nigam supported in resolving UPHC water issue, UPHCs were relocated to a better place and UPHCs surrounding was cleaned up taking support of Municipal
+- In many cities Jal Nigam supported in resolving UPHC water issue, UPHCs were relocated to a better place and UPHCs surrounding was cleaned up taking support of Municipal Corporation.

-- In Varanasi education department demanded for initiating school health check of urban poor children the way it is organized in rural CMO Varanasi, took District Magistrate’s approval and children in urban area received health check services in their schools.
+- In Varanasi education department demanded for initiating school health check of urban poor children the way it is organized in rural areas.
+CMO Varanasi, took District Magistrate’s approval and children in urban area received health check services in their schools.

 Guidance For Establishing and Strengthening Convergence